intellectivelab/docs.intellectivelab.com/_docs/unity-react/features/case-management/case-history-timeline.md

 | TASK CREATED | 501 | Task ID successfully created |no icon |

-# How To See Case Historical Timeline
+# How to See Case Historical Timeline

 - Open a case to see its timeline: